-As I headed out on my cross-country book tour last fall, I made a pact with myself to stop at as many non-corporate diners, truck stops and restaurants as I could.
+As I headed out on my cross-country tour for my first book, I made a pact with myself to stop at as many non-corporate diners, truck stops and restaurants as I could.
 That’s how I found myself at a non-descript truck stop somewhere in the Sonoran Desert on the east side of Arizona.

 No one else was inside, save for a bored clerk watching daytime television with one eye, and me with the other.
 I expected to find a few local specialties, and maybe even some of the pinon pine nuts so famous in the region.
 I was not disappointed: I found locally made jerky and sausages, lots of dried fruits, and some honey.
 But no pine nuts; too early in the season, the clerk told me.
 I stocked up for the road, and lemme tell ya those fresh dates and antelope jerky hit the spot all the way to Austin.

 I also bought a quart of dark desert wildflower honey.
 To idea of saving the ephemeral treasure of a desert in bloom seemed magical, and the aroma of the honey hit me like a silken fist.
 From time to time on my journey I would just open the jar and inhale.

 I never did find any roadside pine nuts on my trip.
 But I do know where to harvest real, American pine nuts — on the eastern side of the Sierra Nevada.
 Pinus monophylla are large, and they crack easily.
 American pine nuts are vastly superior to any other variety, with the possible exception of Italian stone pine nuts.
 Neither variety will give you that horrible “pine mouth,” which you get when some unscrupulous Chinese manufacturer taints Korean pine nuts with some other Asiatic pine nut that causes pine mouth.
 Pine mouth, incidentally, will make everything taste metallic for days.